Rutujapingale10/Multithreading/README.md

 std::thread t1(fun,3);

 # By Using Lambda Expression
-it is similar like function pointer
+it is similar like function pointer. syntax to create thread using lambda function and function pointer is same.

 # launching thread using Non static member function
 class A{